durrantlab/subpex/README.md

 ___Running SubPEx___

 1. To run SubPEx, execute the `./run.sh` file from the command line.
    - You can also run SubPEx on a supercomputing cluster.
-See the `run.slurm.sh` for an example submission script for the slurm job scheduler.
+See the `./aux_scripts/run.slurm.sh` for an example submission script for the slurm job scheduler.
 Note that you will likely need to modify the submission script for your specific cluster.
 Please check with your IT administrator to troubleshoot any cluster-specific problems.
 2. If errors occur during execution, check the `./job_logs` directory.
 (If there is no `./job_logs` directory, that alone will cause WESTPA/SubPEx to fail.)